-Republican supporters said their measure, which would freeze federal worker wages through 2013, would save taxpayers $26 billion.
+Republican sponsors said their measure, which would freeze federal worker wages through 2013, would save taxpayers $26 billion.
 It would not apply to military personnel.

 Many Democrats objected to the freeze, arguing that federal workers already had done their part in reducing budget deficits.
 President Barack Obama is expected to propose a 0.5 percent hike in federal employee wages in this 2013 budget proposal.